glacials/splits-io/README.md

 	- Change `$theme-colors[success]` to `#6EE588`
 	- Change `$theme-colors[warning]` to `#F5BA46`

-These new colors match those in the Splits I/O logo.
+These new colors match those in the Splits.io logo.

 [bootstrap]: https://getbootstrap.com/
 [dashboard]: https://themes.getbootstrap.com/product/dashboard/

 ## Responsible Disclosure
-If you find a security vulnerability in Splits I/O, please email it to security@splits.io, as posting the vulnerability in public may allow malicious people to use it before it's able to be fixed.
+If you find a security vulnerability in Splits.io, please email it to security@splits.io, as posting the vulnerability in public may allow malicious people to use it before it's able to be fixed.

 ## Library Information
 ### LiveSplit Core
-Splits I/O uses [livesplit-core][livesplit-core] for parsing runs.
+Splits.io uses [livesplit-core][livesplit-core] for parsing runs.
 The parser is located in `lib/parser/*`.
 To upgrade it, run
 ```sh
 make update_lsc